 "Maybe I can meet up with you later, huh?"
 Sam adds.

-Sam lingers for a second, as if he wants to say something more, but he doesn't, Winchester stubbornness and stoicism unrelenting, even if there's a lot to say after more than two years of being apart.
-They can both feel the weight of that, of the silence and the distance that has grown between them.
+Sam lingers for a second, as if he wants to say something more, but he doesn't.
+Winchester stubbornness and stoicism is unrelenting, even if there's a lot to say after more than two years of being apart.
+They can both feel the weight of that, and of the silence and the distance that has grown between them.
 They were in different worlds now.

 Sam pats the door and starts to walk away and Dean feels something like desperation break through his false insouciance at the sight.